-- Instructor in Medicine (AIDS), Yale School of Medicine
+- Assistant Professor of Medicine (AIDS), Yale School of Medicine

 - Former Postdoctoral Fellow, CIRA